tortugastudios/emjinx-examples/README.md

 # Emjinx Examples

-Examples of how to use Emjinx's GraphQL and REST API, to implement your contact form.
+Examples of how to use Emjinx's GraphQL and REST API, to implement contact forms.

 ## Description

-Emjinx is a SaaS product that allows owners of static websites, and landing pages, to implement contact forms on websites.
+Emjinx is a SaaS product that allows owners of static websites, and landing pages, to implement contact forms on their sites.
 When a visitor sends them a message, through their contact form, an email notification will be sent, containing the details of the message.
 Premium Plan users can also configure a custom reply message, to be sent to the visitor, so that they know that their message has been received.
 For more information, visit our homepage: https://emjinx.com

 ### Data